Dolores has landscaped for private clients, maintained one client's small orchid collection, and keeps 30 houseplants.

 If you love a beautiful garden, there is no reason not to have one all year long.
-All too often we see a rush of beauty in spring and tons of color in summer, all followed by the dribbling off of color in autumn as the asters and chrysanthemums fade, and trees turning brown in November.
+All too often we see a rush of beauty in spring and tons of color in summer, all followed by the dribbling off of color in autumn as the asters and chrysanthemums fade, and trees turn brown in November.
 Of course, everything looks pretty with a dusting of snow, but for many of us, snow is a rarity.
 Our winters are dull, drab, and—frankly—depressing.

 Evergreens maintain their color throughout the year and give the gray winter landscape a splash of green.
 They offer shelter and sometimes food for the birds that remain all year long.
 What could be more beautiful than a fir tree-dotted by a vivid red cardinal?